 Getting There: Via Peak Tram Lower Terminus: from MTR Central Station take J2 exit and cross Queen’s Road towards Garden Road.
 Pass the Bank of China Tower on your left and look for signs.
 Via mini-bus: Take bus 15 or 15C from various places in Central (or you can get a cab)

 Located in Central (Hong Kong’s hectic business district), Hong Kong Park is a wonderful and well-designed urban sanctuary that offers rest and relaxation right in the heart of the concrete jungle.
 It is quite enjoyable to take a leisurely walk or lunchtime picnic among the beautiful flora and trees.
 There are great vistas with the stunning Hong Kong skyscrapers in the background as well as quiet and secluded corners.

 Whether traveling alone or with a family or group, spending time with the koi and turtles that fill the lily ponds is a great diversion from the busy city.
 However, make sure to visit the aviary which houses more than 80 species of colorful birds, including some rare and exotic ones.
 If bird-watching is something you enjoy (or want to try) then take a free, guided bird-watching tour led by the Hong Kong Bird Watching Society and sponsored by the Leisure and Cultural Services Department.

 There is a small stadium, Olympic Square, that hosts free, public exhibitions, puppet shows, band concerts and other live performances.
 And museum lovers can visit the Flagstaff House Museum of Tea Ware.
 The Flagstaff House was built in 1846 and is the oldest remaining colonial building in Hong Kong.
-If you are interested in learning more about tea, see our article on tea in Hong Kong, past and present.
+There’s much to know about the history and varieties of tea.